Avignon, France Port Guide

 - A hat and sunscreen for sunny days, especially in summer.

-- A light jacket or sweater for cooler evenings in spring and fall.
+- A light jacket for cooler evenings, particularly in spring and fall.

 - A reusable water bottle to stay hydrated while sightseeing.